 How do you know the length and amount of gutter guards that you need?

 When purchasing gutter guards, you may want to initially buy just one panel to ensure the style fits on your gutters properly.
 Once you’ve determined that the guards will work on your home, measure the exterior walls of your house to estimate how long your gutters are.
 From here, take the total distance and divide it by the length of each gutter guard—for instance, if you have 150 feet of gutters to cover and each panel is 3 feet long, you’ll need around 50 panels to complete the job.

 Should you keep them up year-round?

-Many people choose to leave gutter guards on their home year-round, especially if the panels are installed with screws.
-However, if your home is prone to ice dams, guards can make the problem worse if they freeze.
+Many people choose to leave gutter guards on their homes year-round, especially if the panels are installed with screws.
+However, if your home is prone to ice dams, guards can make the problem worse.
 In this case, you may want to consider temporary guards that are easy to remove in the winter.

 Why Trust The Spruce?

 This article was written by Camryn Rabideau, a freelance writer for The Spruce.
 She has micro-mesh gutter guards on her two-story home, and she loves that they virtually eliminate the need for any maintenance.